loren-gc/SDUWPS-ML-Classifier/README.md

 * **Normalization:** Scaling of sensor readings to ensure magnitude consistency.

 ### 2. Feature Engineering (`tsfresh`)
-We utilized **[tsfresh](https://tsfresh.readthedocs.io/)** (Time Series Feature extraction on basis of Scalable Hypothesis tests) to automatically extract hundreds of mathematical characteristics from the raw signals.
+We utilized **[tsfresh](https://tsfresh.readthedocs.io/)** (Time Series Feature extraction on basis of Scalable Hypothesis tests) to automatically extract hundreds/thousands of mathematical characteristics from the raw signals.
 * **Extraction:** Statistical, spectral, and temporal features.
 * **Selection:** Hypothesis testing was used to filter out irrelevant features, keeping only those with high discriminative power for the target classes.